day8/re-frame/docs/Testing.md

 The use of `subscribe` makes the function impure (it obtains data from places other than its args).

 A testing plan might be:
   1. setup `app-db` with some values in the right places  (via dispatch of events?)
   2. call `my-view` (with a parameter) which will return hiccup
   3. check the hiccup structure for correctness.

 Continuing on, in a second phase you could then:

   5. change the value in `app-db`  (which will cause the subscription to fire)
-  6. call view functions again (hiccup returned).
+  6. call view functions again (hiccup returned)
-  7. check the new hiccup for correctness
+  7. check the new hiccup for correctness.

 Which is all possible, if a little messy.

 ## View Functions - Part 2B

 There is a pragmatic method available to handle the impurity: use `with-redefs` to stub out `subscribe`.
 Like this:

 ```clj
 (defn subscription-stub [x]